 Tree works

-We're bound by certain legal and environmental duties to preserve trees.
+The council is bound by legal and environmental duties to preserve trees.

-We will not carry out tree works on private land.
+The council will not carry out tree works on private land, unless there are exceptional circumstances (see below).

 The following relates to trees on council land only and is included in our Tree and Woodland Policy (PDF, 264kb)

-• tree or branch is blocking the road or pavement
+• or branch is blocking the road or pavement

 We'll investigate if trees are: